Descriptions of Events

 Dee LaValle

 The annual Gala Awards Banquet is the highlight of the week!
-Show off your finest threads in this black-tie affair and congratulate this year s award recipients.
-For more information about the event and a listing of award categories, please see the Gala Awards Banquet section.
+Show off your finest threads in this black-tie affair and congratulate this year’s award recipients.
+For more information about the event and a listing of award categories, please see the Gala Awards Banquet section earlier in this guide on page 46.
+See the photo of awardees from TransWeek 2023 on page 101.
 For a complete list of previous awardees, please visit our website www.transweek.org/awards.

 For more information, please see the Banquet page.